GhostZ0/cfg/README.md

 # My Configs
-These are my custom files I use for for Counter-Strike 2/Counter-Strike: Global Offensive.
+These are my custom files I use for Counter-Strike 2/Counter-Strike: Global Offensive.

 ## What does this file do?
 autoexec-CSGO.cfg - My autoexec and settings for CSGO